hongqin/EAM-2024/README.md

 # Emergent Aging Model, 2024

-Codes for figure and simulations for Qin 2024 Emergent Aging Model.
+Codes for figures and simulations for Qin 2024 Emergent Aging Model.